Hardwood, softwood, or modified timber for your windows and doors?

-Wood is a truly sustainable building material, when selecting the wood type for your windows and doors there are three considerations: appearance, durability and cost.
+Wood is a truly sustainable building material, and ALL our timbers are sustainability sourced.
+When selecting the wood type for your windows and doors there are three considerations: appearance, durability and cost.

 Obviously the look and feel of your windows and doors is important, one of the great benefits of wood over uPVC or metal is it’s visual warmth and aesthetic.

 If you opt for painted items (not clear stains) then pine will give you a smooth finish.
 With meranti, oak and Accoya™ you will see more of the wood grain resulting in (in our opinion) a warmer textured finish with a visible wood grain.

 Above – Accoya™ modified timber spray painted white.